Holly blue: Description

+In Europe the larvae of the first generation (the spring generation) feed mainly on the holly species Ilex aquifolium (the flower buds, berries, and leaves), but the second generation (the summer generation) uses a range of food plants including Spindle, Dogwoods, Ivy, and Bramble.

+The wingspan is around 2.6 to 3.4 cm.

+The Holly blue usually perches with its wings almost closed or at around 90 degrees.

 The holly blue is the national butterfly of Finland.

 Taxonomy

 This species was originally described as Papilio argiolus by Carl Linnaeus in 1758, and refers to the examples flying in Europe.
 In their monograph on the Lycaenopsis group of polyommatine genera, Eliot & Kawazoe, 1983, list 14 taxa as valid subspecies names, plus many further synonyms to which they accord lesser status.
 According to Eliot & Kawazoe, 1983, these 14 subspecies are divided into four groups as follows: